dan4310/DatabaseWebsite/README.md

 # DatabaseWebsite
-This is a website I created to interacted analysis with an MLB database.
+This is a website I created to interacted analysis with a MLB database.